How Nuon Works - Part 2, Customer Installs

 Stay Tuned for Part 3

-If you have made it this far, you can tell that doing BYOC... right, is a LOT.
-While pulling together most or all of these pieces on your own is possible, it requires you, as a vendor becoming an expert in BYOC and getting the right solution to many challenges and hurdles your customers will want you to face, to ensure your application is secure in their account.
+If you have made it this far, you can tell that doing BYOC right, is a LOT.
+While pulling together most or all of these pieces on your own is possible, it requires you, as a vendor, to become an expert in BYOC.
+Your customers will need you to overcome many challenges and hurdles to ensure your application is secure in their accounts.

 Stay tuned for Part 3 where we talk through day-2 operations and the tools you have to manage installs after they are live in a customer account.
 Learn more about day-2 operations with Nuon in part 3 of this series.